2013 Buffalo Bills season: Week 13: vs. Atlanta Falcons

 With the loss, the Bills fell to 4–8.

 Week 14: at Tampa Bay Buccaneers

 With the loss, the Bills fell to 4–9.

 Week 15: at Jacksonville Jaguars

 With the win, the Bills improved to 5–9, but were eliminated from playoff contention with the Miami Dolphins' win over the New England Patriots.

 Week 16: vs. Miami Dolphins

 With the win, the Bills improved to 6–9.
 This was also the last home game that the Bills didn't sell out.
-Since the next game (Week 17 against the Patriots), every Bills home game has been sold out.
+Since the next game (Week 2 of the 2014 season against the Dolphins), every Bills home game has been sold out.

 Week 17: at New England Patriots

 With the loss, the Bills ended their season at 6–10.